spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-client/README.md

 # Web: web client generation with OpenAPI Code Generation tool

-How to generating a HealthCheck web client with OpenAPI Code Generation tool.
+How to generating a Health check web client with OpenAPI Code Generation tool.

 Samples :